-The full-scale renovation of our Mission Clubhouse (circa 1928) officially opened in June 2010 during a grand opening celebration and ribbon cutting ceremony.
-The new state-of-the-art, $8 million, 15,000 square-foot Clubhouse offers a safe and positive place for some of the city’s most at-risk youth.
+The full-scale renovation of our historic Mission Clubhouse officially opened in June 2010 during a grand opening celebration and ribbon cutting ceremony.
+The new state-of-the-art, $8 million, 15,000 square-foot Clubhouse offers a safe and positive place for young people who need us the most.

 The Mission Clubhouse originally opened in 1928.
 In 2004, BGCSF closed the aging building for safety and structural concerns and moved to a temporary location at Bryant Elementary School, where the Club continued to operate throughout the renovation.

-The new facility’s design features a youth friendly space with the following:
+The Club’s design now features a youth friendly space with the following:

 - Middle-school sized gym